 In the last ten years we have seen a massive rise in the number of online influencers, whether they be finding fame through a blog, or through a series of glossy photographs that show off a dream life on Instagram.
 Instagram, in particular, is now seen as a way to make a trend, and fashion brands have seen the power of what can happen if a key influencer picks up on one of their items.
 Online fashion sites, and magazines like Grazia, now try to predict what the new years trends will be on Instagram, whilst in previous years, the tassle style earrings, the rise of leisure wear worn with heels, and most recently, Zara’s floral midi dress have all reached iconic status thanks to being worn by stylish and influential bloggers and influencers on the Instagram platform.

 Whilst the majority of the really big influencers have followers that go into the hundreds of thousands (think The Blonde Salad and Pernille Teisbaek), with the likes of Victoria Beckham and Rihanna going way over the million mark, micro influencers are also seeing their sphere of influence grow.
 My own Instagram feed has less than 6,000 followers at present, but I am still sent clothes to wear and asked to be a brand ambassador for jewellery and fashion brands on a regular basis.
 The reason is to do with engagement, I have worn items that have then led to conversations about the brand, about the quality of the products, about what size I wear, and whether the items are true to size.
 When I wear something, it is a real person, with a normal body wearing it, so those who view think they may wear it too, something that can be an issue when we see the glossy, picture perfect models in magazines wearing the designer look that seems so unattainable for the rest of us mere mortals.
+You can also increase your engagement by using the best blogger hashtags to bring viewers to your posts.

 Of course, still photographs are not the only way that influencers are selling us fashion and beauty.
 The rise of the You Tube beauty vloggers who offer us tutorials in the best products and how to wear them has seen major changes in the way that beauty products are marketed and promoted.
 The Vloggers are young and approachable, can sometimes have the same problems with their skin as their audience, and are often very skilled in the looks they create.
 Zoella is the most famous example of a vlogger who became a brand, with tie ins with the likes of Superdrug, and a best selling book all before the age of 30.